astronomer/docs/learn/using-airflow-plugins.md

 ---
-title: "Airflow plugins"
+title: "Apache Airflow® plugins"
 sidebar_label: "Plugins"
-description: "How to use Airflow plugins."
+description: "How to use Apache Airflow® plugins."
 id: using-airflow-plugins
 ---

-Plugins are external features that can be added to customize your Airflow installation.
+Plugins are external features that can be added to customize your Apache Airflow® installation.
 They are automatically imported upon starting your Airflow instance if they have been added to `plugins` folder of an Airflow project.

 In this guide, you'll learn how to add a plugin to your Airflow instance and what Airflow components can be part of a plugin.